-The clinical training sequence begins in the first year of the APU Psy.D. and continues through the third year of the program, in preparation for the predoctoral internship.
-Each semester the student participates in a Clinical Practicum (CP) course that emphasizes the development of a particular clinical competency.
+The clinical training sequence begins in the first year of the APU Psy.D. and continues through the fourth year of the program, in preparation for the predoctoral internship.
+Starting in the second year, each student participates in a Clinical Practicum (CP) course each semester that emphasizes the development of a particular clinical competency.
 Students are required to demonstrate their accomplishment of the competency by passing comprehensive exams, successfully completing the coursework and clinical training sequence, and completing a dissertation.

 Competencies by CP course are:

 CP I: Professional Practice and an Introduction to Case Conceptualization